 Ultimately, the goal is for the model to perform well on its intended task.
 Performance monitoring directly tracks how well the model is achieving this, typically by comparing model predictions against ground truth labels.
 However, obtaining ground truth in real-time production systems is often challenging.

-Key considerations for performance monitoring include:
+Considerations for performance monitoring include:

-Tracking a key performance metric like F1 score over time helps visualize trends and identify when performance drops below an acceptable threshold.
+Tracking a performance metric like F1 score over time helps visualize trends and identify when performance drops below an acceptable threshold.

 Performance monitoring provides the definitive assessment of whether the model is meeting its objectives.
 It often serves as the primary trigger for actions like retraining, rollback, or investigation.